Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Examples

-Notice the process $(\eta_t, t\geq 0)$ is constant between two branching times.
+Notice the process $(\eta_t, t\geq0)$ is constant between two branching times.
 The offspring distribution is

-The offspring position is given by:
+The offspring position is given by

-for some functions $g_0, g_1, g_0^{(2)}, g_1^{(2)}$ and $(\theta_1,\theta_2)$ a function of $\theta$ such that if $\theta$ is uniform on $[0,1]$, then $\theta_1$ and $\theta_2$ are independent and uniform on $[0,1]$.
+for some functions $g_0, g_1, g_0^{(2)}, g_1^{(2)}$ and $(\theta _1,\theta_2)$ a function of $\theta$ such that if $\theta$ is uniform on $[0,1]$, then $\theta_1$ and $\theta_2$ are independent and uniform on $[0,1]$.
 The division is asymmetric if $g_0^{(2)}\neq g_1^{(2)}$.
-One important issue is, using the law of large number (Section \ref{sectionlgn}) and fluctuation results, to test if the division is asymmetric, which means aging, or not.
-Let us mention that a natural question would be to give the test in a more general model in which the division rate depends on the state of the cell and of the quantity of interest $\zeta$ (which is realistic if for example $\zeta$ describe the quantity of damage of the cell).
+One important issue is, using the LLN (Section~\ref{sectionlgn}) and fluctuation results, to test if the division is asymmetric, which means aging, or not.
+Let us mention that a natural question would be to give the test in a more general model in which the division rate depends on the state of the cell and of the quantity of interest $\zeta$ (which is realistic if, e.g., $\zeta$ describes the quantity of damage of the cell).